srikumarks/cspjs/README.md

 [task/madeup-parallel]: https://github.com/srikumarks/cspjs/blob/master/benchmark/madeup-parallel.sjs
 [bluebird/madeup-parallel]: https://github.com/petkaantonov/bluebird/blob/master/benchmark/madeup-parallel/promises-bluebird-generator.js

+## So what's different from ES6 generators?

+There are a lot of similarities with generators, but some significant differences exist too.

+In two words, the difference is "error management".
+I think the traditional `try {} catch (e) {} finally {}` blocks promote sloppy thinking about error conditions.
+I want to place function-scoped `catch` and `finally` clauses up front or anywhere I want, near the code where I should be thinking about error conditions.
+Also "throw-ing" an error should not mean "dropping" it to catch/finally clauses below, should it? ;)

 ## How do I use it?

 1. You need to have [sweetjs] installed with `npm install -g sweet.js`